eastend-street/jotdown/README.md

 <br/>

-Jot down is a bookmark and note web service.
-You can save some your favorite website or article to Jot down.
+Jot down is a bookmark and note web service📖 You can save some your favorite website or article to Jot down.
 Also you can write a note with your bookmark.
 <br/>
 Website: &nbsp; https://jotdown.site